We plan to grow by one grade-level per year through 8th grade

 God has created us with a desire for truth and knowledge.
 We are committed to giving students the best education possible: one that sets them up for life-long success and a deep love of learning.
 We teach our students how to think critically about the world around them, because this will equip them for a lifetime of discovery and enable them to reach their God-given potential.

 A Typical day at LOCCA

 Students receive their Bible and academic instruction in the morning, using traditional curriculum.

-They then do project-based and hands-on learning in the afternoon.
+They then do center-based and hands-on learning in the afternoon.

 We also give our students plenty of time for free play: they get a morning recess with snack time, and they have an hour for lunch and afternoon recess.

-We understand the importance of reading, writing, and mathematics, and we also understand that students benefit greatly from project-based and hands-on learning.
-Therefore, we utilize a hybrid learning model: students receive academic instruction in the morning, and they do hands-on and project-based learning in the afternoons.
-We utilize traditional curriculum, because we know that it works, but we also offer students the ability to move around, worship God, do art projects, get messy, build things, get curious, and run around outside.
-Our students are learning about Jesus, reading authentic literature, doing traditional mathematics, building boats, asking questions, getting sweaty, writing stories, singing worship songs, and laughing.
-They should come home feeling brilliant, accomplished, curious, and full of stories; and they should want to go back to school the next day and do it all over again.
+We understand the importance of reading, writing, and mathematics, and we also understand that students benefit greatly from interactive, hands-on learning.
+Students receive academic instruction in the morning, and they do hands-on and project-based learning in the afternoons.
+We utilize a traditional curriculum because we know that it works, but we also offer students the ability to move around, worship God, do art projects, build things, get curious, explore literature during library time, and engage in music and P.E. activities.
+Your student will come home feeling brilliant, accomplished, curious, and full of stories.
+We promise they will want to come back to school the next day and do it all over again.